colinsurprenant/redstorm/README.md

 $ jruby --1.9 -S redstorm install
 ```

-This will basically install all Java jar dependencies in `target/dependency`, generate & compile the Java bindings in `target/classes`.
+This will basically install default Java jar dependencies in `target/dependency`, generate & compile the Java bindings in `target/classes`.

 ### Create a topology